TOILET NAVIGATION

 ノロウイルスの感染サイクル

-Becoming infected orally with norovirus will cause severe diarrhea, vomiting and much suffering; however, it will rarely be serious enough to cause death.
+Becoming infected with norovirus will cause severe diarrhea, vomiting and much suffering; however, it will rarely be serious enough to cause death.
 It is basically similar to influenza and people will recover from it in 3 to 4 days.

 Additionally, in recent years in Japan, what has increased is intestinal infections caused by Campylobacter.
 Infection is caused by eating half-cooked chicken, etc. When imported frozen chicken was examined, Campylobacter was detected in almost 70%.
 Therefore, you should make sure the chicken is appropriately cooked.